nMaax/TinyNet/README.md

 # TinyNet

-TinyNet is a straightforward implementation of a Feedforward Neural Network (FFNN) built from scratch in Python.
-Inspired by [@karpathy](https://github.com/karpathy)'s [micrograd](https://github.com/karpathy/micrograd), this project aims to provide an educational resource for understanding the foundational components of neural networks without relying on external libraries.
+TinyNet is a straightforward implementation of a Feedforward Neural Network (FFNN) built from scratch using Python and Numpy only.
+Inspired by [@karpathy](https://github.com/karpathy)'s [micrograd](https://github.com/karpathy/micrograd), this project aims to provide an educational resource for understanding the foundational components of neural networks without relying on ML-dedicated external libraries.

-## Features

-- **Pure Python Implementation**: Constructed without dependencies to offer clear insights into the mechanics of neural networks.
-- **Educational Focus**: Designed to help students and enthusiasts grasp the inner workings of FFNNs through hands-on experience.
-- **Modular Design**: Organized code structure for ease of understanding and extension.

 ## Installation